tangshuang/gulp-css-copy-assets/README.md

 *String*

 The output directory of assets, relative to dest directory.
 For example, your dest directory is 'dist', if you pass options.resolve '../assets', output css will be put in 'dist', and output assets will be in 'assets'. 'dist' and 'assets' are the same level in directory tree.

+**options.theme**

+*String*

+A theme directory which should be considered while looking up for assets.
+I.e. when referencing an image as `url(../img/image.png)` then it will be looked for a subdirectory with a theme-name which probably contains the image.
+If theme name is `'blue'`, then the image will also be searched in `url(../img/blue/image.png)`.

 ## Generator